48th & Brighton/National Western Center station

 48th & Brighton / National Western Center station (sometimes stylized and abbrivated as 48th & Brighton•Nat'l Western Cntr) is a station on the N Line of the Denver RTD commuter rail system in Denver, Colorado.
-It is the first station northbound from Union Station and is located in the Elyria-Swansea neighborhood of the city.
+It is the first station northbound from Union Station and is located on the edge of the Elyria-Swansea neighborhood.
 The station opened on September 21, 2020.

 The station is located near the National Western Center, home of the annual National Western Stock Show.